 This weekend didn’t go quite the way we thought it would.
-We ended up spending about ten hours in the emergency room with this poor boy:
+We ended up spending about ten hours in the emergency room with this poor boy.

 Nobody had to tell us Daniel’s arm was broken.
-That much was obvious, but the X-rays gave us a better idea as to the extent of the damages.
+That much was obvious.
+But the X-rays gave us a better idea as to the extent of the damages.

 Good news is, the growth plates weren’t involved.
 Bad news is, he had to have surgery to reduce the fracture.
 So the folks at the urgent care clinic just put the arm in a temporary splint and sent us over to the main hospital.

-Daniel had just finished lunch an hour before the injury, so we had to wait another seven for the food to clear his stomach before they could wheel him back to the operating room.
+Daniel had just finished lunch an hour before the injury.
+Therefore, we had to wait another seven for the food to clear his stomach before they could wheel him back to the operating room.
 His brother brought the nephews by to keep him company while we waited.
 They took turns coming in to cheer Daniel up, although Dan didn’t feel up to playing a game of slaps, like Sawyer suggested.
 Ha!